InsaneMonster/USienaRL/README.rst

 - pip install usienarl[tensorflow] to install the tensorflow using cpu version

 **Note:** failure in specifying the extra require will cause tensorflow to not be installed, and as such the library won't be usable at all.
-For instance, this is not allowed:
+For instance, this is not allowed, *unless you already have tensorflow installed*:

 - pip install usienarl